Jacques Delors Institute: Research

-Notre Europe's main activity is to publish studies and to organise public symposia and seminars.
+The Institute regularly produces publications, infographics, and freely accessible webinars.
 Its publications are essentially produced in-house, but outside researchers and academics are also called on.
 Work is published in French and English, and occasionally German.

 Notable debate contributions by Notre Europe include the organisation of Europe's first transnational deliberative poll, Tomorrow's Europe; a study on the poisonous budget rebate debate; an analysis of the 2005 rejection of the European constitutional treaty; an examination of European think tanks; a blueprint for a new "European social contract"; and a proposal to politicise European debate by linking the choice of European Commission president to European Parliament elections.

-For the period 2019-2022, the Jacques Delors Institute participates among 15 consortium partners in the Horizon 2020 research project EU IDEA (Integration and Differentiation for Effectiveness and Accountability).
+For the period 2019-2022, the Jacques Delors Institute participated among 15 consortium partners in the Horizon 2020 research project EU IDEA (Integration and Differentiation for Effectiveness and Accountability).
 Inside the project, it coordinates the Work Package 4, dealing with the Economic and Monetary Union of the European Union and the Single Market.

+Activities

+The activities of the Institute primarily revolve around the following themes: